-The Apache Wars set a backdrop to many of the events of The Yellow Painted Man and represent a fascinating capsule of American history.
+The Apache Wars were the backdrop for many of the events of The Yellow Painted Man and represent a fascinating capsule of American history.
 In discussing these conflicts, it makes sense to begin with the Bascom Affair, as it is generally accepted as the inciting incident.

 In January of 1861, a band of Tonto Apache raided the farm of Fred Ward, stealing several head of livestock and kidnapping his twelve-year-old stepson, Felix Ward.
 He reported the attack to the commander at Fort Buchanan, who dispatched Lieutenant George Bascom to recover the boy.
 Because the raiding party escaped east toward the Chiricahua Mountains, it was assumed the Chiricahua were responsible.
 Subsequently, Bascom arranged a meeting with Cochise, a Chiricahua chief that was well known to the soldiers of Fort Bowie at Apache Pass.

 Talk of the kidnapping and the Army’s involvement preceded Bascom and was unsettling news for Cochise.
-Having nothing to do with the incident, the risk of becoming involved far outweighed any benefit.
-Communication was to be a tremendous obstacle, as the closest common language they shared was Spanish, which neither party spoke fluently.
-Still, Cochise accepted the meeting, determined to explain the circumstance and offer what help he could.
+Having had nothing to do with the incident, the risk of becoming involved far outweighed any benefit.
+Communication was a tremendous obstacle, as the closest common language they shared was Spanish, which neither party spoke fluently.
+Still, Cochise accepted the meeting, determined to explain the circumstances and to offer what help he could.
 The fiasco that developed from that meeting would become known as the Bascom affair.

 Unfortunately for Cochise, Bascom held his brother and nephews prisoner.
-In retaliation he raided a supply train, capturing nine Mexican and three American teamsters.
+In retaliation, Cochise raided a supply train, capturing nine Mexican and three American teamsters.
 After torturing and killing the Mexicans, he delivered a message to Bascom demanding the release of his family in exchange for his hostages.
-Bascom refused, again, demanding the return of the Ward boy.
+Bascom refused, again demanding the return of the Ward boy.
 Whether or not Bascom knew his demand was an impossibility is debatable, though history does not remember him kindly.